Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Claim an open task — marks it as yours and sets status to "claimed".'
-This is a specific verb+resource pair and distinguishes from sibling tools like task_unclaim and task_complete.
+The description clearly states the action: 'Claim an open task — marks it as yours and sets status to 'claimed'.'
+This is a specific verb and resource, and it distinguishes the tool from siblings like task_complete and task_unclaim.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.